Flavian5/bfr/README.md

     Two clusters in the compress set will be merged if their merged standard deviation is less than or equal to (std_dev(cluster) + std_dev(other_cluster)) * merge_threshold.
-    Keeping this value between 0.5-1.0 is usually a good starting point
+    Keeping this value around 0.5 is usually a good starting point

 dimensions : int